 Materials: GOTS Certified Organic Cotton and Natural Rubber

 Kooshoo is a family-owned business founded by two yoga teachers.
 They specialize in selling sustainable hair accessories for men and women.
 This brand produced the world's first plastic-free scrunchies and hair elastics.
 These products also come from Fair Trade materials.

 With Kooshoo, there is no hair loss, hair tie creases, headaches, and pulling.
 Kooshoo employs traditional techniques like vegetable dyeing, hand dyeing, and block printing to make its scrunchies and ties.

 The company uses naturally harvested rubber and GOTS-certified organic cotton.
 This makes the products completely biodegradable.
 There is no cause for alarm when a Kooshoo hair tie is lost, as it will biodegrade back into the soil.

 Kooshoo's organic hair ties and scrunchies are stylish.
 You can get them in various colors, from neutrals to brighter hues.
 They come in unique and comfortable designs with a thick band suitable for all hair types.
 Due to their stylish designs, these items can complement your outfits.
 They can also double as bracelets when you’re not using them for your hair.

 Materials: Natural Rubber, Organic Cotton, and Natural Dye

 Terra Ties is a small business that focuses on producing 100% biodegradable, plastic-free hair elastics.
 The company uses naturally sourced rubber and organic cotton for these biodegradable elastics.
-Also, you can throw them into compost to break down organically.
+Also, you can throw them into compost to break them down organically.